Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

 \subsubsection{Drone Network Simulator}

-To evaluate the performance of the drone network and the ambulance EMS system in place in Virginia Beach, we develop a simulation model that replicates how the network constructed with the proposed model responds to emergency opioid overdose requests.
-The simulation framework allows us to capture the dynamic nature of the queueing system, and may provide a more realistic estimate of the response times than the one obtained by calculating them numerically (with the optimization model and objective function).
-Our simulation model is similar to the simulator developed for ambulance-based EMS systems in \cite{BoutilierOR2020} but incorporates a few adjustments.
-Indeed, due to its limited battery autonomy, a drone always flies back to its base after completion of the service at the scene, whereas an ambulance in \cite{BoutilierOR2020} can be either re-dispatched to a new incident or go back to its home base.
-The pseudo-code of the simulator is given in Appendix \ref{A-Sim}.
+To evaluate the performance of the drone network, we develop a simulation model that replicates how the network constructed with the proposed model responds to emergency opioid overdose requests.
+The simulation framework captures the dynamic nature of the queueing system, and may provide a more realistic estimate of the response times than the one obtained by calculating them numerically (with the optimization model and objective function).
 The simulator dispatches the nearest available drone when a request for an opioid overdose is transmitted.
 If no drone is available within the catchment area, the request is queued until a drone becomes available.
-We record the response time (i.e., the period between the request arrival and the time a drone arrives at the scene).
-In the next subsections, we use the simulated response times and compare them with the response times of the EMS system used currently in Virginia Beach.
+Our simulation model is similar to the simulator developed for ambulance-based EMS systems in \cite{BoutilierOR2020} but incorporates a few adjustments.
+Indeed, due to its limited battery autonomy, a drone always flies back to its base after completion of the service at the scene, whereas an ambulance in \cite{BoutilierOR2020} can be either re-dispatched to a new incident or go back to its home base. \ML{The implementation details and pseudo-code of the simulator are given in Appendix \ref{A-Sim}.}